Discover 33 Delightful Things to Do in Mallorca, Spain!

 Calo des Moro is another of Mallorca’s prettiest beaches

-Okay, we know you want to know more about Majorca’s beautiful beaches.
+Okay, we know you want to know more about the island’s beautiful beaches.

 And those beaches really are some of the best Majorca attractions when it’s hot and sunny outside!